On the stability of matrix-valued Riccati diffusions: Ensemble Kalman-Bucy Filters

-used in in (\ref{f21}).
-Since we accommodate arbitrary matrices $A\in\Ma_r$ in (\ref{f21}), the latter replacement is immaterial.
-Thus again, all the the estimates presented in Section~\ref{statement-sec} immediately apply to the sample covariance matrix $\widehat{\mathscr{P}}_{t,\varpi}$ of this class of inflated {\tt EnKF} model.
+Since we accommodate arbitrary matrices $A\in\Ma_r$ in (\ref{f21}), the latter replacement is covered.
+Thus again, all the estimates presented in Section~\ref{statement-sec} immediately apply to the sample covariance matrix $\widehat{\mathscr{P}}_{t,\varpi}$ for this class of inflated {\tt EnKF} model.

+We can comment on the effect of inflation regularisation on the contractive properties of $\Ea_{s,t}^{\epsilon}$; i.e. specifically with the replacement of $A\leftarrow A_{1,\varpi}$ in (\ref{f21}) and in the definition of $\Ea_{s,t}^{\epsilon}$ in (\ref{def-Est}).
+Arguing as in (\ref{change-basis-intro-formula}), when $S\in\Sa_r^+$, then up to a change of basis we can always assume that $S=I$.
+Then,

+which illustrates the added stabilising effects of $\varpi\,I$ in the extreme case in which $\widehat{\mathscr{P}}_{t,\varpi}\,S$ has no stabilising effect at all.
+Contrast this with (\ref{change-basis-intro-formula}).
+It is also worth noting, given the contraction estimates in Section \ref{sec-stability}, that,